 The above history of the church was taken from recordings of first-hand accounts by Miss Martha Brown Foreman, Mrs. Elsie Carter, Mr. Arnold Hawkins, and from a book on the early history of black schools in Montgomery County available in the Montgomery County Public Library.

-Pleasant Grove Christian Community Church is committed to spreading the Gospel of Jesus Christ.
-We believe every Christian has a responsibility to live a life that glorifies God and to let others know of the saving grace available to all who accept Jesus Christ as Lord and Savior.
+Our Work – MISSION: Pleasant Grove Christian Community Church is committed to spreading the Gospel of Jesus Christ to let the world know of the saving Grace of God that is available to everyone.